Climate-Resilience-Collaborative/CoastVision/README.md

 conda activate coastvision
 ```

 After successfully creating the environment run through `example_notebook.ipynb` using the `coastvision` environment.
 This notebook provides code and an explanation of the following steps.
-Given an area of interest and a timeframe of interest, you can download imagery and extract shorelines from your own site from all from this notebook.
+Given an area of interest and a timeframe of interest, you can download imagery and extract shorelines from your own site all from this notebook.

 ## 2. PlanetScope API<a name="api"></a>
 <a href='https://developers.planet.com/docs/data/planetscope/'>PlanetScope</a> is a satellite constellation operated by <a href='https://www.planet.com/'>Planet Labs Inc.</a> The PlanetScope constellation is made up of roughly 130 satellites, capable of imaging the entire land surface of earth with daily revisit times and 3 meter spatial resolution.
 The imagery has four bands red, green, blue, and near-infrared.